 In fact this building is the Royal Palace of Milan.

-After being rebuilt, it is the one of the main art museums in Milan.
+After being rebuilt, it became one of the main art museums in Milan.

 I think this was my third time to see the Mucha exhibition.